oracle/learning-library/analytics-library/leverage-adw-oac/data-flows/data-flows.md

 ## Introduction

-In this lab, you will learn about OAC Data Flow, the use case, benefits and how to use it to save the data in an ADW.
+In this lab, you will learn about OAC Data Flow, the use case, benefits and how to use it to save your curated data in ADW.
 Data Flow is a lightweight, simple and easy to use tool for business users to combine, organize and integrate data-sets and produce a curated data set (or data sets) that your users can analyze.
 Data Flow, is an important enabler of self – service, analytics environment.
 You can curate data from data sets, subject areas, or database connections.